drinkbird/drinkbird.github.io/about.md

 ## Background

-I'm Tasos Piotopoulos, a professional software engineer & aspiring technical architect (M.Sc.) with a track record of building hassle-free enterprise cloud solutions during my 12+ years of industry experience, and a passion for helping others step up their engineering game.
+I'm Tasos Piotopoulos, a force multiplier for software teams.
+As a software engineering lead & aspiring technical architect (M.Sc.), I have a track record of building hassle-free enterprize cloud solutions and a passion for helping others step up their engineering game.

 I blog at drinkbird.com, produce online courses, organize meetups and workshops, speak at events and academic lectures, and solve complex problems through delivering high-quality software.